shead-custom-design/imagecat/docs/design.rst

 .. note::

-    The reference documentation for each operator lists the expected named inputs under "Other Parameters".
+    Since every Graphcat task has the same parameters, the reference documentation for each Imagecat operator lists the named input parameters in a separate "Named Inputs" section.